znwabudike/LyftDemo/README.md

 After importing this project and test case, set the variables in the init() method located in /LyftDemo/DistanceToolTest/com.drawingboardapps.lyfttest/DistanceToolTest.java

+Add the LyftBonus project to the DistanceToolTest build path as a Library.

+Run the test case.

 Happy Coding!

 ++Zach Nwabudike